mweisz/mac-lockscreen-quote-of-the-day/README.md

 ## Features
 -  Read random line from provided text file and set it as lock screen message
+-  Use publicly available quotation sources like Wikiquote.org

 ## Installation
 Add the script to your log off hook, so that it will change your quote whenever you log off.